 Follow this link to read more about OpenDyslexic Font and add it to your or your student's browser.

-To add this Extension, click the Add to Chrome button in the top right of the webpage.
+Follow the link to the Google Chrome Web Store and click the Add to Chrome button in the top right of the webpage.

 Click the Add Extension button in the subsequent pop-up window.